JulianoMedeirosMachado/JulianoMedeirosMachado/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m currently learning Magento
+- 💻 I’m currently working as a Salesforce Developer.
 - 📫 How to reach me: julianomachado@protonmail.com